NINDS CDE Notice of Copyright

 The Token Test is excellent for detecting mild auditory comprehension deficits, but less useful for assessing other aspects of auditory comprehension (such as semantic comprehension) or functional communication.

 Scoring: The test is scored on a scale of 0–163.
-A sample of a Token test scoring sheet can be found on the web link provided above.
 The mean score for adults (and adolescent 14 years or older) is 161.
 Scores lower than 157 are virtually absent in a normal adult population.

 De Renzi E, Vignolo LA.
 The token test: A sensitive test to detect receptive disturbances in aphasics.
 Brain 1962;85:665–678.